preposterous-tortoise/phavr/README.md

 ###Database Interactions
 We used Mongoose and Mongo to store out User, Photo, favorVote, photoVote, and Favor tables.
 Mongo allowed for quicker storage, speedier lookup, and integrated use of location data.

+##Push Notifications
+Push Notification is done in conjunction with an instance of node-pushserver running as a separate service on phavr-push.herokuapp.com.
+Node-pushserver handles message subsciptions and sending messages to Google Cloud Messaging.

 ##Technology Stack

 ###BackEnd